alievk/avatarify-python/README.md

 You don't need to be exact, and some other configurations can yield better results still, but it's usually a good starting point.

 ## Configure video meeting app

+Avatarify supports any video-conferencing app where video input source can be changed (Zoom, Skype, Hangouts, Slack, ...).
+Here are a few examples how to configure particular app to use Avatarify.

 ### Skype